Talanoa Dialogue: Background

 The Talanoa Dialogue was originally referred to as the facilitative dialogue prior to its official launch at COP23.
 The Paris Agreement, which was adopted in 2015, provides for progress assessments, often referred to as "stocktakes", every five years to allow Parties to track their progress against the long-term goal of the Paris Agreement, and to help them prepare more ambitious NDCs.
 The first stocktake under the Paris Agreement took place in 2023 to allow countries to prepare a new round of NDCs by 2025.

 However, Parties agreed that it was important to begin this cycle prior to 2020 when the Paris Agreement was expected to come into force, and so they established an initial stock-taking exercise for 2018, which was then known as the "facilitative dialogue", to help prepare updated or new NDCs by 2020.

 Pacific concept of talanoa

 The Talanoa Dialogue is based on the Pacific concept of "talanoa" (storytelling) that leads to consensus-building and decision-making.
 The process is designed to allow for participants to share their stories in an open and inclusive environment, devoid of blame, in the hopes that others can learn and benefit from their ideas and experiences.
-Its use in educational research has been pioneered by academic Seu'ula Johansson-Fua.
+Its use in educational research has been pioneered by academic Seuʻula Johansson-Fua.